aeuler/webPortfolio/README.md

 Drafted by Andrew Euler.

-Note: This version of Boostrap was 4.6, so changed in the framework may vary.
+Note: This version of Boostrap was 4.6, so changes in the framework may vary.